Why The Internet is So Important to Home Business,

 My blogging and work from home colleague Jim Krukal recently published a post with this interesting graphic.
-Keep in mind it is almost a year old and you can be sure the numbers haven’t gone down any since the survey was taken.
+Keep in mind it is several years old and you can be sure the numbers haven’t gone down any since the survey was taken.

 What do you think?
 Is it worth ignoring that many people who might be looking exactly for the service you are interested in?